 Term 2 (January - March) consists of a further ten weeks of teaching for C and D slot modules, plus a Reading Week in the middle of the term.
 C modules are taught in five half-week blocks before Reading Week.
 D modules are taught in five half-week blocks after Reading Week.
 Followed by the Spring break.

 Term 3 (April - September) consists of five weeks of teaching for E slot modules, taught in half-week blocks, and the project report.

 *Reading Week is a week during term where no formal teaching takes place.
 It is a time for private study, preparing for assessments or attending study/computer skills workshops.
 There are two Reading Weeks at LSHTM: one in November and the other in February.

 Students take the following compulsory AB1 modules, which are assessed formatively during the term and form the basis of one of the final exam papers in the summer:

 - Extended Epidemiology

 - Principles of Social Research

-Students take a total of five study modules, one from each timetable slot (Slot 1, Slot 2 etc.), working with personal tutors to identify a pathway through the programme which best serves their career.
+Students take a total of five study modules, one from each timetable slot (C1, C2, D1, D2, E), working with personal tutors to identify a pathway through the programme which best serves their career.
 Students may choose to develop research skills in statistics and epidemiology; qualitative methods; health policy; or health economics.
 They may also choose to develop a specialist public health focus such as vector control; maternal and newborn health; sexual and reproductive health; or water, sanitation and health.

-Most students take the unifying module Applying Public Health Principles in Developing Countries in Slot 5.
+Most students take the unifying module Applying Public Health Principles in the E slot.
 This module builds on the learning from Terms 1 and 2 so students apply public health disciplines to review evidence, produce policy recommendations, develop strategic public health programme plans and conduct strategic reviews.